Lrop/liri-node-application/README.md

 2. Axios

-You'll use Axios to grab data from the OMDB API and the Bands In Town API
+3. Moment

-Moment
+4.DotEnv

-DotEnv
+You'll use Axios to grab data from the OMDB API and the Bands In Town API.